 - Cast: Colin Firth, Ben Kingsley, Aishwarya Rai Bachchan

 Box Office Info:

 |Budget: $67 million||Financed by: Quinta Communications; Ingenious Film Partners; Zephyr Films|

 |Domestic Box Office: $5,933,494||Overseas Box Office: $19,369,544|

-The Last Legion was financed for $67 million by Quinta Communications, Ingenious Film Partners and Zephyr Films.
+The budget for The Last Legion was $67 million and financing was provided by Quinta Communications, Ingenious Film Partners and Zephyr Films.
 Producer Dino De Laurentiis and head of Quinta, Tarak Ben Ammar brought three big projects to pre-sell at the 2005 Cannes Film Festival — The Last Legion, Hannibal Rising and The Decameron.
 It is at the 2005 Cannes Festival where the Weinsteins launched their new company (aptly named The Weinstein Company), when the producing brothers were fresh off their Miramax divorce from Disney.
 At the festival they secured major capital from Goldman Sachs and immediately took the rights to the three pictures that Ammar and De Laurentiis were shopping.

 Tarak Ben Ammar then decided he would heavily invest in the formation of The Weinstein Company after the Weinsteins committed to distribute the films and took a seat on their board.
 As for the packaged movies, The Last Legion was basically dumped and bombed miserably, Hannibal Rising disappointed at the box office and The Decameron was retitled Virgin Territory and sent straight to video.